 Alliances and partnerships

-The Fort Peck Tribes are a member of the Rocky Mountain Tribal Leaders Council, a coalition of 11 tribes located in the Rocky Mountain region that advocates for tribal rights and interests.
+The Fort Peck Tribes is also a member of the Rocky Mountain Tribal Leaders Council, a coalition of 11 tribes located in the Rocky Mountain region that advocates for tribal rights and interests.

 The Fort Peck Tribes are also affiliated with the National Congress of American Indians (NCAI), the oldest and largest organization of tribal governments across the U.S. The NCAI represents the interests of over 500 tribes, advocating for their inherent and legal rights.